guillemborrell/gtable/docs/index.rst

-.. gtable documentation master file, created by sphinx-quickstart on Wed Aug 16 10:50:15 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gtable's documentation!
+Welcome to Gtable's documentation!
 ==================================

-Gtable is a container for tabular or tabular-like data designed with speed in mind.
+Gtable (`source <https://github.com/guillemborrell/gtable>`_) is a container for tabular or tabular-like data designed with speed in mind.
 It is heavily based on `pandas <http://pandas.pydata.org>`_, and it relies on many of its capabilities.
-It tries to improve one particular aspect of pandas datatypes, namely the overhead of :py:class:`pandas.Series` and :py:class:`pandas.DataFrame` for simple computations.
+It tries to improve one some aspects of using pandas datatyypes :py:class:`pandas.Series` and :py:class:`pandas.DataFrame` as containers for simple computations:

+* It tries to reduce the overhead for column access, creation, and concatenation.

+* It supports sparse data with bitmap indexing.

+* It truly handles NaNs, making a difference between a NaN and a NA in its internal representation.

+* It provides fast transformations (filling NA values, filtering, joining...)

 It also relies heavily on `numpy <http://www.numpy.org>`_.
 You can consider gtable as a thin layer over numpy arrays.

 .. toctree::
    :maxdepth: 2